accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 Buying used jackets from Durango Outdoor Exchange

 Outdoor gear can be expensive, but that doesn’t mean you have to spend a fortune to stay comfortable and protected.
 Durango Outdoor Exchange is an excellent place to find gently usedoutdoor jackets in Durango, from insulated down jackets to hardshells and softshells.
 Buying used not only helps you save money but also supports sustainable practices by recycling gear.
+This is your chance to get top-tier brands at a fraction of the price.

 Used jackets can come in all sorts of conditions and are priced accordingly, so make sure to carefully look at your used jacket before buying it.
-Things to look at include zippers, tears, stains, and wear and tear.
+Things to look at include zippers, tears, stains, odors, and wear and tear.
+Durango Outdoor Exchange is the used gear store that gets you the outdoor gear you need while saving money and supporting sustainability.

 Chase LaCroix